Skip to content

 For a more in-depth guide to writing Strands agents, refer to the Strands documentation.

-The generated server includes:
+The generated HTTP server includes:

 • FastAPI application setup with CORS middleware